Careers360 Logo

 Neoantigens

-Type of Antigen on the Basis of Immune Response
+Types of Antigen Based on Immune Response

 Antigens possess this unique quality of triggering an immune response, so they initiate the production of antibodies, which protect our body from harmful invaders.
 Depending on the type of immune response elicited, there are different categories of antigens.

-They are also known as immunogens.
+• Complete Antigen: They are also known as immunogens.
 It can induce an immune response.
 These antigens can be found in pathogen-associated molecules, such as the proteins in bacteria or viruses.

 How Antigens Work